Internet & Gaming Addiction

 - Dota 2

 If you have to choose a gift for your child as a parent – why would you give a child a toy with such a high risk of addiction, a toy that will rewire your child’s brain for addiction and a toy that will harm and impair normal brain development?
+Games are designed by game researchers to hook players.
+These guys have doctorates in behavioural and brain sciences.
+Games are designed to keep you playing for hours and days on end, to achieve the next level.

 Video gamers often make the statement that video games improves hand-eye coordination, which is true.
 But is the trade-off worth it – rewiring the brain for addiction, the unlimited secretion of dopamine which gets blocked eventually, leaving the gamer without any feeling, lack of concentration, impaired cognitive development, lack of decision making and self-control?
 There are healthier ways to develop hand-eye coordination for example playing sports with a friend: rugby, soccer, cricket, volley ball, netball etc.